 Click Next.
 This is the Layout Builder screen where the final layout of the incoming fields and the collection regions can be seen.

 Click OK.
 The data stream is parsed into regions and fields which can be seen on the XMLJSON Parser object.

 5. Right-click on the object’s header and select Preview Output from the context menu.

-A Data Preview window opens up.
-Expand the node and you will see parsed output for each record.
+A Data Preview window will open.
+Expand the nodes, and you will see the parsed output for each record.

 To store this parsed output, write it to a destination file.

-7. Configure settings for Database Table Destination object.
+7. Configure settings for the Database Table Destination object.

-Learn to configure settings for Database Table Destination from here.
+Learn to configure settings for a Database Table Destination from here.

 8. Click on the Start Dataflow button placed in the toolbar at the top to create the destination file.

 A database table will be successfully created, with parsed output in XML format.